jpslvtr/trivia/README.md

 # Trivia Game

 A simple web-based trivia game that pulls questions from the [Open Trivia Database](https://opentdb.com/) API.
-No build step, no dependencies — just open it in a browser.

 ## Features